smitkoli18ce5005/MDP_discoverylandco/README.md

 * Home footer on home page
 * About DLC header on About DLC page
 * Our mission section on About DLC page
+* Reusable full image component for About DLC page